 [Serializable] and the default serialization logic is used.
 But it you want to provide your custom logic you should implement the

 Isn't better to put this logic in another class?
-And simple tell where is the default serializer class by an attribute or in the static constructor?
+And simply tell where is the default serializer class by an attribute or in the static constructor?

-Also, by simple doing that we are already letting the code work with singletons (which are a mess in the actual .Net serialization process).
+Also, by doing that we are already letting the code work with singletons (which are a mess in the actual .NET serialization process).